ppy/osu-wiki/wiki/Multiplayer/en.md

 - If Score/Score v2: Team's score and hit score are shown in real-time.
 - If Accuracy: Team's accuracy percentage and hit score are shown in real-time.
 - If Combo: Team's current combo count, score and hit score are shown in real-time.
-- If _Failed_: Beatmap stops and automated win for the surviving team.
+- If _Failed_: Match ends and automated win for the surviving team.
 - If _Quit_: [Auto][Auto wikilink] will take over the _Quit_ player.

 ### Head-To-Head